Fighting Uneven Tone?Before Fighting Uneven Tone?After

 A skin biopsy may be necessary to rule out another condition.
 This information is for informational purposes only.
 For specific concerns, please consult a healthcare professional.

-Lightening Agents Reduce the production of melanin to lighten patches of darker skin
+Lightening Agent Reduces melanin to lighten patches of darker skin.

-It can take 8 weeks or longer to see lasting results, so it is important to be patient and follow your treatment plan.
+Visible results may start to be seen after 1 week, but lasting results typically take 8 weeks or longer.
+It is important to be patient and follow your treatment plan.

 People with hyperpigmentation that changes colour or does not improve with treatment should consult a doctor, chemist, or nurse.
 They will conduct a more thorough examination of the condition and, if necessary, perform a skin biopsy.